 Find out more about special consideration and special arrangements.

-Replacement exams for end-of-semester exams are centrally managed and generally take place in Week 18.
-Check our exam dates to confirm.
+If you’ve been scheduled for a replacement exam check our exam dates to confirm when it will be held.
 We expect you to be available and prepared to sit your exam on any day during this period.
-If approved for a replacement exam, we will email you when your replacement exam timetable is available (Monday of Week 18).
+If approved for a replacement exam, we will email you when your replacement exam timetable is available.

 If you're unable to attend your replacement exam during the formal replacement period then you may re-apply for special consideration.